ADD CONDITION

 Pregnancy

-There is no specific information regarding the use of this medication during pregnancy, including safety concerns, dosage modifications, or special precautions.
+There is no specific information regarding the use of this drug during pregnancy, including safety concerns, dosage modifications, or special precautions.
 Healthcare professionals should consider the lack of data when prescribing this medication to pregnant patients.
-The potential risks and benefits should be carefully evaluated, and alternative treatments may be considered in the absence of established safety profiles.
-Women of childbearing potential should be counseled on the importance of effective contraception during treatment.
+It is advisable to weigh the potential benefits against any unknown risks to fetal outcomes.
+Women of childbearing potential should be counseled on the absence of established safety data and the importance of discussing any plans for pregnancy with their healthcare provider.

 Lactation